 How important is imperfect information about technology in hindering productivity growth in African agriculture?
 Are farmers not using techniques claimed to be profitable because they are not aware of them, or because they do not know how to use them?
 This is the hypothesis that underlies programs of agricultural extension.
 Moreover, much agricultural policy relies on the notion of social learning: if one or a few key farmers in a community start using a new, profitable technology, other farmers will learn of this technology via these pioneers and the technology will diffuse.
-Conley and Udry (forthcoming) document the process of social learning about agrarian technology in southern Ghana.
+Conley and Udry (2010) document the process of social learning about agrarian technology in southern Ghana.
 They find that farmers are indeed uncertain about the production technology for a new crop.
 In particular, they show that farmers are uncertain about the productivity of fertilizer on pineapple plots.
 Conley and Udry find that farmers rely on the experiences of other farmers via a network of information connections to learn about the relative profitability of various alternative levels of fertilizer use under a variety of weather and other growing conditions.
 They show that this process of social learning is approximately as effective as learning from one's own experience, and that it is particularly important for novice farmers of pineapple.

-Among small-scale commercial pineapple farmers in southern Ghana, Conley and Udry (forthcoming) show that learning from others is very important.
-Farmers in that environment adjust the amount of fertilizer they apply taking into account the lessons generated by the experience of others in their social networks, and in this way information about the productivity of new techniques diffuses across the community.
-In start contrast, Duflo, Kremer and Robinson (2006) provide quite convincing evidence that maize farmers in Busia, Kenya do not learn from each others' experience with fertilizer.
+In stark contrast, Duflo, Kremer and Robinson (2006) provide quite convincing evidence that maize farmers in Busia, Kenya do not learn from each others' experience with fertilizer.
 They set up a program in which some farmers were randomly selected for an intensive extension experience in which their plots were used as demonstration plots for a profitable fertilizer application (involving top-dressing of a moderate amount of fertilizer).
 Although profits indeed increased on average for the 'treatment' farmers, the friends and neighbors were no more likely to use fertilizer in the future then were the friends and neighbors of the 'control' farmers who did not receive these extension services.